Arikael/offline-packager/README.md

 Below is table with all planned packagers and their current state.
 The order in the table is the planned order of implementation.

-Besides having every offline-packager as standalone, it's planned to use somekind of orchestration, where a central service will control all packagers (download/upload) to easily automate the workflow.
+Besides having every offline-packager as standalone, it's planned to use some kind of orchestration, where a central service will control all packagers (download/upload) to easily automate the workflow.